The world runs on computers.

-The Computer Support Technician (CST) program is offered entirely online in collaboration with colleges in northern British Columbia and can be taken on a full- or part-time basis.
+The Computer Support Technician (CST) program is offered entirely online and can be taken on a full- or part-time basis.

 This program will provide students with the knowledge and skills needed to understand the theoretical and applied uses of information technology (IT) in various business applications.

 The program prepares students to enter the IT workforce as computer system support technicians or network technicians.

 After one year of full-time studies, students will have gained detailed knowledge of several PC applications and operating systems.
 They will be able to install, configure and troubleshoot software in both stand-alone and networked environments.
 The coursework will also provide them with customer service skills and an understanding of IT in a business environment.